Last Updated on

 How to Fix an Overbite

-Treating an overbite requires a treatment plan made by an orthodontist.
+Overbite treatment requires a treatment plan made by an orthodontist.
 In many cases, there are several issues contributing to the issue that must be corrected.

 First, many adults need dental care to fix existing damage to their teeth.
 An overbite often causes issues with enamel, teeth, and gums that should be treated before beginning orthodontic work.
 Your dentist and orthodontist will work together to coordinate your care.